akashkumar28-cloud/wine_market_analysis/README.md

 Value Score = Average Rating ÷ Average Price

-To make the comparison more reliable, you have applied a minimum threshold of 100 wines per variety.
+To make the comparison more reliable, applied a minimum threshold of 100 wines per variety.

 The leading value performers include: